jfhammell/stcolumba/pages/pages-root-folder/index.md

 #  text: "In-person worship services have been suspended due to the pandemic.
 Please join us online over Zoom."
 #  text: "Precautions have been put in place following the diocese pandemic plan to ensure a safe worship space."

+#widget2:
+#  title: "Holly and Bake Sale"
+#  url: /2024/holly-sale/
+#  image: widget-holly-sale-2023.png
+#  text: "Join us on for our annual Holly and Bake Sale on Saturday, December 21 starting at 10am.
+Come early as inventory sells out fast!"

 widget2:
-  title: "Holly and Bake Sale"
-  url: /2024/holly-sale/
+  title: "Ash Wednesday"
+  #url: /2025/ash-wednesday/
-  image: widget-holly-sale-2023.png
+  image: widget-ash-ahna-ziegler-558901-unsplash-640x384.jpg
-  text: "Join us on for our annual Holly and Bake Sale on Saturday, December 21 starting at 10am.
-Come early as inventory sells out fast!"

-#widget3:
+  text: "A solemn Ash Wednesday service will be held on March 5.
+The time of the service will be announced soon."

+widget3:
-#  title: "Facilities"
+  title: "Facilities"
-#  url: /community/facilities/
+  url: /community/facilities/
-#  image: widget-hall-303x182.jpg
+  image: widget-hall-303x182.jpg
-#  text: 'A community hub in Manor Park, the facilities of St&nbsp;Columba are used by various groups throughout the week, and on weekends by individuals for special occasions such as birthday or anniversary parties.
+  text: 'A community hub in Manor Park, the facilities of St&nbsp;Columba are used by various groups throughout the week, and on weekends by individuals for special occasions such as birthday or anniversary parties.
 If you have an event or meeting, one of the church halls may be a perfect fit for your needs.'
 #  text: 'We have re-opened the facilities of St&nbsp;Columba with restrictions as per the COVID-19 pandemic plan.
 If you have an event or meeting, contact us to see if one of the church halls may fit your needs.'
 #  text: 'Unfortunately, we are not able to rent the facilities at this time.
 Please keep us in mind when COVID-19 restrictions are lifted.'